When can I petition to remove my name from the Nevada sex offender registry?

 If you are a Tier III offender, termination of the duty to register will also remove your name from the portion of the registry searchable by the public.

-To learn more about how a pardon can restore your gun rights, please see our article on pardons and restoring your Nevada gun rights.
+Also see our article on pardons and restoring your gun rights.

 Simply fill out the form on this page or call us.
 One of our compassionate Reno or Las Vegas, Nevada criminal defense lawyers will get back to you promptly to help determine your eligibility and get you started.